RetroJohn86/Pokemon-Go-Assets-Weather-Map-and-Encounters/Readme.md

 **+** __**Files and Folder Structure.**__

 **Images**
-All images in this repo are found and mined and are located are organized based on category. e.g. Coming Soon.
+All images in this repo are found and mined and are located are organized based on category. e.g. Buttons and Icons, Effects and More.

 ## __**Social Media**__